phaishuk/Social-media-API/README.md

 python manage.py runserver
 ```

-8. Authentificate to check functionality:
+8. Authenticate to check functionality:

 This project has preinstalled data, and you can check it out using next credentials: